masakifukunishi/crypto-chart/README.md

 Vite is the tool used for building the frontend.

 ### MongoDB
-MongoDB is employed to store OHLCV data obtained from the Cryptowatch API and provide it upon server request.
+MongoDB is employed to store OHLCV data obtained from the Kraken API and provide it upon server request.

 ### node-cron
-node-cron is employed to regularly retrieve OHLCV data from the Cryptowatch API and store it in MongoDB.
+node-cron is employed to regularly retrieve OHLCV data from the Kraken API and store it in MongoDB.

 ## Architecture
 ![architecture](https://github.com/masakifukunishi/crypto-chart/assets/42294938/5391630f-3900-4632-a773-34629eab91f2)